Mike Pence is breaking ties in the Senate at a record-setting pace

 Story highlights

-- Tuesday's health care vote marked the fourth time Pence has cast a tie-breaking vote so far this term
+- A vote on an ambassador post marked the 7th tie-breaker for Pence

-- Pence is on track to average 7.9 tie-breaking votes per year -- the most in American history
+- Pence is on track to average 6.9 tie-breakers per year, the most in US history

-- John Calhoun holds the top spot with 31 tie-breaking votes during his time as vice president
+- John Calhoun holds the top spot, with 31 during his time as vice president

-(CNN)While members of the US Senate cast their votes one-by-one on a procedural hurdle for the GOP health care bill on Tuesday, a familiar figure was waiting in the wings: Mike Pence.
+(CNN)With Republicans Sens.
+Bob Corker and John McCain missing from voting on Wednesday at the Capitol, the GOP needed to call in some backup to help push one vote across the finish line.

-For the fourth time in just six months, the vice president swooped in to cast a tie-breaking vote, ending the 50-50 deadlock with the 51st vote to advance the bill.
+Locked 49-49 on a vote to end debate on Kansas Gov. (and former Sen.) Sam Brownback's nomination to serve as ambassador-at-large for international religious freedom, Vice President Mike Pence came to cast the tie-breaking vote.

-"The Senate being equally divided, the vice president votes in the affirmative and the motion is agreed to," Pence said from the presiding officer's chair on the floor.
+"The Senate being equally divided, the vice president votes in the affirmative and the motion to invoke cloture is agreed to," Pence said from the presiding officer's chair on the floor.

 That vote puts Pence on a historically record-setting pace for breaking ties all the way back to John Adams in 1789, according to data from the US Senate Historical Office.

-Pence is on track to average 7.9 tie-breaking votes per year, topping Chester Arthur's current highest pace of 5.5 votes per year.
-Almost two in three vice presidents in American history cast one tie-breaking vote or fewer per year in office.
+Pence is on track to average 6.9 tie-breaking votes per year, topping Chester Arthur's pace of 5.5 votes per year.
+Almost 2 in 3 vice presidents in American history cast one tie-breaking vote or fewer per year in office.

-Tuesday's vote marked the fourth time Pence has cast a tie-breaking vote so far.
+Wednesday's vote marked the seventh time Pence has cast a tie-breaking vote so far.

 He pushed through a plan to allow states to block funding for Planned Parenthood, casting a tie-breaking vote on a procedural motion and then a second tie-breaking vote later that day on the actual legislation.